-A gear system is designed to transmit angular movement between two axes.
-The size ratio of the gears determines the force/speed transfer ratio.
+A gear system is designed to transmit angular movement between two axles.
+The size ratio of the gears determines the force/angular speed transfer ratio.
 An ideal system is composed of two wheels with a touching point that doesn’t slip.
 Real gears have teeth to avoid slippage, and the main design criteria is the constant transmission of force.

 Gears are simple and efficient in applications involving low velocity and high torque.
-The basic gear profile is called Spur and has teeth parallel to the axis.
+The basic gear profile is called spur and has teeth parallel to the axle.

 The tooth profile is designed so that the force vector is always perpendicular to the face of the tooth.
 This is accomplished using an involute curve.
-This curve is generated by unwinding a string from a cylinder.
-The curve described by the tip of the string is the involute.
+This curve is generated by unwinding a cord from a circle.
+The curve described by the free end of the cord is the involute.

 Construction of the involute

-The string OAB unwinds from the circle of radius R. At the point A the segment AB is tangent to the circle, and perpendicular to the involute at h point B. The length of the segment AB is proportional to the rotation angle.
+The string OAB unwinds from the circle of radius r.
+At the point A the segment AB is tangent to the circle, and perpendicular to the involute at h point B. The length of the segment AB is proportional to the rotation angle.

 Two complementary involutes touch at a point that slides along the curves as the gears rotate.
 In order to ensure a smooth transference of force, the force vector should always be perpendicular to both curves at this point.
 This vector is called the Action line, and for practical reasons it has a small offset from the line tangent to both Pitch circles.

-This offset is called the Pressure angle, and is typically 20 degrees.
-Other common values are 14.5 and 25 degrees, although the majority of industrial gears have a pressure angle of 20degrees.
-A smaller pressure angle reduces the pressure on the shaft bat weakens the tooth.
+This offset is called the pressure angle.
+A smaller pressure angle reduces the pressure on the shaft but weakens the tooth.
 The pressure angle is also the angle of the trapezoidal tooth shape of the corresponding rack gear.
 Most industrial gears have a pressure angle of 20 degrees.